json469/flutter_namegenerator/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.io/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## TODOs
+1. Make word generation semi-automatic not infinite.
+    Give user ability to choose to load X more etc.
+2. Finish implmenting add custom word function with the use of Flutter's form and validation.